DheerajKoppu/AUHSDTalentGateway/README.md

 4.3.
 If you would like to erase all the data from the tables, use the command `truncate <TABLE NAME>` on every table.

 4.4.
 To establish a connection between Dotnet and SQL, update the connection string ID within the Web.Config file with your own login credentials

 4.5.
 To use the AI Resume Analyzer Feature, replace the OpenAI API key with your own.

 4.6.
-To get emails for all errors in the program, replace the email in the Web.Config File 4.7.
+To get emails for all errors in the program, replace the email in the Web.Config File.

+4.7.
 To replace the email where users receive job information from, replace the email "auhsdtalentgateway@gmail.com" with yours wherever needed.
 In addition, add your own App Password through your email provider as well.

 ## Usage